cespeleta/food-review-api/README.md

 ### How to debug the API

 During application development it is common to test code, use breakpoints and analyze it.
-To do this, uncomment lines 31-35 of the [main](./food_review_api/api/main.py) file and run the file in debug mode.
+To do this, use the configuration inside the [.vscode](./.vscode/launch.json) folder to run the application in debug model.

 ## Development